 Bhaya Bhakti: An installation and graphic novella with three focal points: the story of Nangeli, the folk performance of Poothapaatu, and the ritual possession of Velichappadu.

-Created for Gender Benger 2018 by Pranav Sreerag, produced by Sandbox Collective and Goethe-Institut/Max Mueller Bhavan Bangalore
+Created for Gender Bender 2018 by Pranav Sreerag, produced by Sandbox Collective and Goethe-Institut/Max Mueller Bhavan Bangalore

 Many people have heard the story of Nangeli – the 19th century Ezhava woman who cut off her breasts and bled to death, rather than comply with the breast tax imposed by the landowning castes under the Travancore government.